Raku/Documentable/docs/reference/perl6-documentable-file.md

 method find-definitions(
         :$pod,
     Int :$min-level = -1, # do not used this
-        :@defs
 ) return Int
 ```

-This function takes `$.pod` and returns an array of `Perl6::Documentable::Derived` objects containing all definitions found in the pod.
+This function takes `$.pod` and initializes `@.defs` with all definitions found in the pod.
 It runs through the pod content and looks for valid headings.

 When we find a new definition, a new `Perl6::Documentable::Derived` object is created and initialized to: